To enter the awards, call us on: +44 (0)1244 401932

 Tell us a little about your background in design (education, experience, etc)

-Callie van der Merwe a registered Australian Architect and founder of COOOP, is a pioneer in design-driven behavioural design within the built environment.
+Callie van der Merwe a registered Australian Architect and founder of COOOP, is a pioneer in science-driven behavioural design within the built environment.
 Head quartered in Sydney, with global reach through offices in Dubai and the Netherlands, COOOP is a multidisciplinary design studio that redefines the way we experience spaces.

 Callie’s career trajectory, from early 90s architecture to 2000s interior architecture, has been marked by award-winning projects worldwide.
 His signature approach, “design-for-behaviour,” challenges traditional design methods by prioritising the science behind human interaction with space.